deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *CALVIN*
 >
 > (shouting) Of course it's money!
 It's always the money.
-A good conscience doesn't pay the bills!
+A good conscience doesn't pay any bills!

 > *REBECA*
 >